 What causes these symptoms of depression?
 Changes in the brain have an effect on many of the body's systems.
-For example, low levels of brain messengers (neurotransmitters) such as serotonin can alter your pain threshold.
+For example, abnormal functioning of brain messengers (neurotransmitters) such as serotonin can alter your pain threshold.
 This means you become more sensitive to pain, especially back pain.
 Serotonin also affects sleep and lowers sex drive -- nearly half of everybody with depression has problems with sex.

 Depression Increases Your Risk of Physical Illness

-Depression increases your risk of disease and other conditions by, for example, increasing levels of stress hormones such as cortisol or adrenaline.
+Depression increases your risk of a number of diseases and other conditions by, for example, increasing levels of stress hormones such as cortisol or adrenaline.

 Depression can affect the immune system, making it harder for your body to fight infection.
-Vaccinations are even less effective in people with depression.
+Some vaccinations, such as the shingles vaccine, may even be less effective in older adults with depression.

 Depression has also been linked to heart disease and increased risk for substance abuse.